Dragon Bravo Fire

-The Dragon Bravo Fire was a massive wildfire at the North Rim of Grand Canyon National Park in Arizona.
+The Dragon Bravo Fire was a megafire at the North Rim of Grand Canyon National Park in Arizona.
 The wildfire was started by lightning.
 It was initially called in on July 4, 2025.
 On September 29, 2025, the fire was listed as 100% contained after burning 145504 acre.
 Fire suppression costs on that date reached $135,000,000.

 The fire has destroyed 113 structures, including the historic Grand Canyon Lodge.

 It became the 7th largest wildfire in Arizona history and was the largest wildfire in the United States excluding Alaska during the 2025 wildfire season.

 Background

 The North Rim of the Grand Canyon saw only 50% of its average monsoon rain in the summer of 2024.
 This was followed by only 50% of average snowfall during the 2024-2025 winter.
 Prolonged drought conditions and repeated red flag warnings due to critically low humidity with little to no monsoon activity further heightened fire danger.
 Record setting temperatures at the North Rim in the mid 80s °F, combined with strong afternoon winds, contributed to the rapid spread of the Dragon Bravo Fire across the North Rim.
 According to the Arizona Department of Forestry and Fire Management, both live and dead fuel moisture was at historically low levels.
 Persistent rainfall deficits across the North Rim and surrounding areas accelerated flammability, while delayed monsoon storms failed to provide sufficient relief to moderate conditions.